My name is Stephen.

 Thanks for reading my page!
 First I thought I would tell you something about myself.
 My favorite subjects in school are Science and Gym.
 I like to go fishing with my dad and my brothers.
 I also like to bake cakes.
 My favorite cake to make is vanilla with milk chocolate frosting.
 Last week I helped my little sisters make an ant farm.
 I have a pretty neat family.
 There's Dad and Mom, of course.
 My Grandma Jane, the best cook in the world, who lives with us.
 I have four older brothers.
 Peter is 17, James is 16, Andrew is 14, and John is 13.
-I come next and I'm almost 12 years old.
+I come next and I'm 11, almost 12 years old.
 I have two little twin sisters, Sarah and Lucy, who are 7.
 Then there are my baby brothers, Joseph who is 3 and Benjamin who just turned 1.
 I also have two dogs, Jet and Mr. Curly.
 We all live together in a big white house in Florida.
+Sometimes I see alligators swimming in the canals or lying in the sun but don't worry!
+They won't hurt people!
+You just need to keep a healthy distance from the gator if you see one.

 Now some of you may have the same question my little sister, Lucy, asked me when she overheard me telling Mom that I was going to talk with Jesus about what I should write on my Catholic Kids 101 page.
 Lucy told me, "Steve, when I make a visit with Jesus, I don't hear anything!
 Jesus doesn't talk to me.
 Does He talk to you?"